tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-tls-semistatic-dh.md

 DISCLAIMER: This is a work-in-progress draft and has not yet seen significant security analysis.
-Unilateral (server) authentication has been proven correct using a truncated variant of the TLS 1.3 -21 Tamarin model.
+Unilateral (server) authentication has been mostly proven correct using a truncated variant of the TLS 1.3 -21 Tamarin model.
 Neither early data nor client authentication have seen any security analysis.
 Thus, this draft should not be used as a basis for building production systems.